Karl Jaspers Forum, Target Article 16, 16 March 1999

 external ('macroscopic') observer for the

-humanity, and we have to look at it 'from
+humanity, and we have to judge about it 'from

 within'.